-With North Tyneside’s new urgent treatment centre opening at North Tyneside General Hospital on 1 October 2018, we have a range of services to meet local people’s urgent care needs.
+With North Tyneside’s new urgent treatment centre now open at North Tyneside General Hospital (Rake Lane), we have a range of services to meet local people’s urgent care needs.

 What is urgent care?